5225 Corrections and Rehabilitation

 4555 - PAROLE OPERATIONS - ADULT SUPERVISION

-The primary objective of Parole Operations - Adult Supervision program is to improve public safety by increasing the rate and degree of successful reintegration and release to society of offenders paroled from state prison.
+The objective of Parole Operations - Adult Supervision program is to improve public safety by increasing the rate and degree of successful reintegration and release to society of offenders paroled from state prison.
 The program is responsible for providing direct supervision, surveillance, and necessary apprehension of the state's parolee population.
 The main components of supervision include Global Positioning System (GPS) monitoring, the Sex Offender Management Program which incorporates the containment model, and general caseload supervision utilizing the California Parole Supervision and Reintegration Model which incorporates evidence-based practices into the Division of Adult Parole Operations' supervision strategies to elicit long-term behavioral change to reduce recidivism.

 Standard and specialized caseloads and the degree of supervision are determined by case factors related to the offender's risk and current service needs.
 Based on case assessments, parolees may be placed in a higher supervision category intended to prevent, detect, or interrupt behavior likely to endanger the community.
 Case supervision, reassessment, and reclassification, based on parolee behavior and stability in the community are regularly scheduled.